-- Invader Zim had extremely egregious decay in an instance where the explosion was very atypical of most explosions by being really, really slow.
-It was also glowing green.
+- Invader Zim has extremely egregious decay in an instance where the explosion is very atypical of most explosions by being really, really slow.
+It is also glowing green.
 When it goes off after Dib, who is under a similar time-slowing effect, is hurled into it, it's fairly normal though.

 - The explosives-laden destroyer in the St. Nazarre raid didn't explode until several hours after it was supposed to, serving as a Gag Delay (apparently it went off right as the German commander was mocking the British attempt to ram the docks with a destroyer, doing almost no damage) and a very Impolite Delay (it held off long enough to catch a lot of German souvenir-hunters on deck).

 - More generally, this trope is exactly why "dud" explosives of any kind need to be treated with all due caution.